 The emergence of the dollar as an indispensable medium of exchange began after World War I placed restrictions on exchanges.
 Since then, the dollar has been enjoying worldwide attention.
 In light of this, the Indian currency, like various others, is compared against the dollar to determine its value.

 The 1 USD to INR exchange rate has always had extreme volatility since its inception and has seen a lot of fluctuations over the years.
-We have brought you 1 USD to INR values table ranging from 1947 till date so that you can see the change in INR’s value.
+We have brought you the USD to INR exchange rate history i.e. 1 USD to INR values table ranging from 1947 till date so that you can see the change in INR’s value.

 YEAR | Value of 1 US Dollar in Indian Rupee | YEAR | Value of 1 US Dollar in Indian Rupee | YEAR | Value of 1 US Dollar in Indian Rupee |